mhmirza/mhmirza/README.md

 * Use statistical analysis and modeling to uncover and address key policy issues: Check out my R Programming portfolio [here](https://mhmirza.github.io/RAnalytics/)!

-* Use advanced visualization techniques to discern underlying trends in data: Check out my Descriptive Dnalytics portfolio [here](https://mhmirza.github.io/DescriptiveAnalytics/)!
+* Use advanced visualization techniques to discern underlying trends in data: Check out my Descriptive Analytics portfolio [here](https://mhmirza.github.io/DescriptiveAnalytics/)!

 Please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/manzoorhassanmirza/) if you have any comments/ suggestions regarding my portfolio or would like to share your experience in Data Analytics.